-Assessing the Appropriateness of the Subject Matter (Ref: Para.
+Determining the Appropriateness of the Subject Matter (Ref: Para.
 15)

-A21.
-SLSAE 3000 requires the practitioner to assess the appropriateness of the subject matter.
-In the case of a GHG statement, the entity's emissions (and removals and emissions deductions if applicable) are the subject matter of the engagement.
-That subject matter will be appropriate if, among other things, the entity's emissions are capable of consistent quantification using suitable criteria.

-A22.
-GHG sources may be quantified by:

-- (a) Direct measurement (or direct monitoring) of GHG concentration and flow rates using continuous emissions monitoring or periodic sampling; or - (b) Measuring a surrogate activity, such as fuel consumption, and calculating emissions using, for example, mass balance equations, entity-specific emissions factors, or average emissions factors for a region, source, industry or process.
+- A21.
+SLSAE 3000 (Revised) requires the practitioner to determine whether the underlying subject matter is appropriate.
+In the case of a GHG statement, the entity's emissions (and removals and emissions deductions if applicable) are the underlying subject matter of the engagement.
+That underlying subject matter will be appropriate if, among other things, the entity's emissions are capable of consistent quantification using suitable criteria. - A22.
+GHG sources may be quantified by: - (a) Direct measurement (or direct monitoring) of GHG concentration and flow rates using continuous emissions monitoring or periodic sampling; or - (b) Measuring a surrogate activity, such as fuel consumption, and calculating emissions using, for example, mass balance equations, entity-specific emissions factors, or average emissions factors for a region, source, industry or process.